rain-1/rain-1.github.io/scheme.md

 * [pointer tagging and data representation](scheme-7) - how is data represented and processed in the runtime.
 * [information for stack traces and profiling](scheme-8) - how we print useful stack traces, and profiling info.

+* [bootstrappable release](scheme-9) - tarot is released! and it is bootstrappable from sources.

 ## Compiler Passes

 * desugar